kodybrown/resty/README.md

 A .resty file is just a Markdown file with YAML code blocks defining HTTP requests and tests.

+## VSCode Extension

+We also have a VSCode extension for Resty.
+Use the [Resty.VSCode](https://github.com/kodybrown/resty-vscode) extension for the best experience!

 ## Features

 ✅ **Human-Readable Test Format** - Write tests in markdown with embedded YAML